Solomon Bozeman

 Solomon Bozeman (born December 18, 1987) is an American former professional basketball player and current head coach for the University of Arkansas at Pine Bluff.
-He played college basketball for the University of Arkansas at Little Rock.
+He played college basketball for the University of South Florida and the University of Arkansas at Little Rock.

 High school career

 Bozeman, son of a college coach, starred at Oxford High School in Oxford, Mississippi for three years as his father served as an assistant at Ole Miss.
 In 2005, his father was named the head coach at Southern Arkansas University and Solomon played his senior season at Magnolia High School in Magnolia, Arkansas.
 In his senior season, he averaged 28.5 points per game and led the school to the Arkansas state championship game.

 College career

 Out of high school, Bozeman signed with South Florida.
 As a freshman in the 2006–07 season, he averaged 9.6 points and 3.5 assists in 30.6 minutes per game.
 In his sophomore season, Bozeman saw a coaching change and also saw his minutes per game drop.
 At the conclusion of the season, he decided to transfer to Arkansas–Little Rock (UALR).